brython-dev/brython/www/doc/en/dev_env.md

 server that can serve files with the brython_directory/www as document root will work ; you can use the built-in web server provided in the distribution : open a console window, go to the directory, and run `python server.py`.
-This will start the server on port 8000 (if you want to use a different port number you can use `python server.py --port 8001` to use port 8001).
+This will start the server on port 8000 and it will create the *static_doc* folder.
+Options for the *server.py* script:

+* `--port <int>`: if you want to use a different port number you can use `python server.py --port 8001` to use port 8001).
+* `--no-docs`: when you are testing stuff sometimes it is no necessary to create the *static_doc* folder.
+If you want to avoid this step you can do `python server.py --no-docs`.
+WARNING: If you use this option then the docs will not be available in your localhost.

-Once the server is started, point your web browser to _http://localhost:8000/_ : the same page as the [Brython site homepage](http://www.brython.info) should appear.
+Once the server is started, point your web browser to _http://localhost:8000/_ (or http://localhost:<port> if you used the option `python server.py --port <port>`): the same page as the [Brython site homepage](http://www.brython.info) should appear.